signature-ip-ai/inoculator-user-guide/source/initiatorconfiguration.rst

   :alt: initiator-parameters
   :align: center

-Subtopology – A dropdown list for changing subtopology assigned for the selected initiator.
+**Subtopology** – A dropdown list for changing subtopology assigned for the selected initiator.

-Name – Label name assigned for selected initiator.
+**Name** – Label name assigned for selected initiator.
 This is an input field where only alphanumeric keys and underscores are allowed.

-Device ID – This ID is unique for each component.
+**Device ID** – This ID is unique for each component.

-Bus Protocol – The selected item here will be assigned as the protocol for the Initiator device.
+**Bus Protocol** – The selected item here will be assigned as the protocol for the Initiator device.
 The available selections are AXI, AHB, APB, and SIG_NATIVE.

-Bus Protocol Version – The list of versions depends in ‘Bus Protocol’ that has been selected.
+**Bus Protocol Version** – The list of versions depends in ‘Bus Protocol’ that has been selected.
 Please check the table below as reference.

-Bus Variant – The list of variants for the selected 'Bus Protocol' will be displayed here.
+**Bus Variant** – The list of variants for the selected 'Bus Protocol' will be displayed here.
 Please check the table below as reference.

-Write Transaction ID Width – Refers to the number of bits allocated to identify write transactions.
+**Write Transaction ID Width** – Refers to the number of bits allocated to identify write transactions.

-Read Transaction ID Width – Refers to the number of bits used to identify read transaction.
+**Read Transaction ID Width** – Refers to the number of bits used to identify read transaction.

-Port Data Width – Refers to the Data Width you will be assigned to the connected port.
+**Port Data Width** – Refers to the Data Width you will be assigned to the connected port.
 Available list will depend on what Bus Protocol was selected.

-Flit Write Packet Size – Amount of data in beats that constitutes a single flit for write transactions.
+**Flit Write Packet Size** – Amount of data in beats that constitutes a single flit for write transactions.

-Flit Read Buffer Size – Capacity of a buffer dedicated to storing incoming flits during read operations.
+**Flit Read Buffer Size** – Capacity of a buffer dedicated to storing incoming flits during read operations.

-Outstanding Writes – The number of allowed outstanding writes limited by the system’s architecture.
+**Outstanding Writes** – The number of allowed outstanding writes limited by the system’s architecture.

-Outstanding Reads – The number of allowed outstanding reads limited to help manage the bandwidth.
+**Outstanding Reads** – The number of allowed outstanding reads limited to help manage the bandwidth.

+**User Request Width** – This parameter is available in AHB or APB bus protocol.
+User can choose between 16 or 32 bits.

+**User Data Width** – This parameter is available in AHB or APB bus protocol.
+User can choose between 16 or 32 bits.

+**Read Reorder Buffer Size** – The number of read operations that can be stored and reordered.
+This parameter is displayed in all Bus Protocols except in SIG_NATIVE.

+**Write Reorder Buffer Size** – The number of write operations that can be stored and reordered.
+This parameter is displayed in all Bus Protocols except in SIG_NATIVE.

 +------------------+--------------------------+----------------------+